How Group Therapy Helps

 Below is information on our current group offerings:

-Our Regulating Emotions Distress and Interpersonal Relationships (REDI) Group is currently running.
-A new session will start in September 2023.
+Our Regulating Emotions Distress and Interpersonal Relationships (REDI) Group is currently forming.
 The goal of this group is to help individuals in their journey to improve control over their emotions and mind, gain agency in their world, and lead a life worth living.
 The material covered in the REDI Program is based on an effective, research-based therapy called Dialectical Behavior Therapy (DBT).

 This group covers skills from a variety of domains including: